lucaspellegrinelli/rockeet-unity/README.md

-# rockeet-unity
+# Rockeet

-A game in Unity3D created as a physics project to help vector understanding
+This is the project of a game created in Unity3D in 2016 as a physics project that aimed to help with the understanding of vectors.

+## Screenshots

+I'll add them when I get time to compile the app and take them :P